I got into dry brushing because I wanted something that could help reduce the cellulite on my thighs naturally.

 What is Dry Brushing?

 Dry brushing involves using a firm, bristled brush and “sweeping” it across the skin, from toe to head.
-It’s called “dry” brushing because while you’re scrubbing, both your skin and the brush are completely dry.
-It’s often done before hopping in the bath or shower.
+It’s called “dry” brushing because both the brush and your skin are completely dry.
+It’s usually done before hopping in the bath or shower.

 Here are just a few reasons…